zamzowd/ZamzowD.ExampleBlazor/README.md

 The task is mocked with a delay using NSubstitute.

+During actual execution of the Blazor project, the property updates as expected.

 ### await scheduler.Sleep(TimeSpan.FromTicks(50))

 Results in only seeing the property change to `true`.
 While the process does continue to run, the unit test does not see subsequent changes from `IsExecuting`.